Site Map | Search Warsailors.com |Merchant Fleet Main Page | Warsailors.com Home

 Some Convoy Voyages:

-More information on all the other Norwegian ships mentioned here can be found with the help of the alphabet index at the end of this page.
+More information on all the other Norwegian ships mentioned here is available via the alphabet index at the end of this page, or go to the Master Ship Index.

 Final Fate - 1942:

-There seems to be some disagreement with regard to the events surrounding the sinking of this ship, and for info I've added all the details I can find from my misc. sources.
+There seems to be some disagreement with regard to the events surrounding the loss of this ship, and for info I've added all the details I can find in my misc. sources.

-According to the Norwegian book "Nortraships flåte" Høegh Giant was on a voyage in ballast from Freetown* to Trinidad and was in position 07 17N 43 06W at 06:45 on June 3-1942 when she was hit by a torpedo below the after deck, port side (U-126, Bauer - 3 torpedoes were fired in this attack).
-She stayed afloat, but engines had to be stopped for about half an hour, until she at 07:30 continued at 10 knots with the gun crew on their posts.
-Suddenly the U-boat was spotted a couple of hundred meters behind them on the starboard side.
+According to Arnold Hague, she had arrived Freetown from Curacao on May 17-1942*, departing Freetown (in ballast) for Trinidad on May 27 - see also Page 3.
+The Norwegian book "Nortraships flåte", says she was in position 07 17N 43 06W at 06:45 on June 3 when she was hit by a torpedo below the after deck, port side (U-126, Bauer - 3 torpedoes were fired in this attack).
+She stayed afloat, but engines had to be stopped for about half an hour, until she at 07:30 continued at 10 knots with the gun crew at their posts.
+Suddenly, the U-boat was spotted a couple of hundred meters behind them on the starboard side.
 The gunners immediately fired, then saw 3-4 columns of water around the boat which quickly submerged.
 The fourth shot landed where the boat had gone under, leading them to think it had been sunk.
-Nothing further happened until 21:00 that same date when the U-boat again attacked, this time with 2 torpedoes which struck on the starboard side, just forward of amidships (3 torpedoes may in fact have been fired in this attack as well).
+Nothing further happened until 21:00 that same day when the U-boat again attacked, this time with 2 torpedoes which struck on the starboard side, just forward of amidships (3 torpedoes may in fact have been fired in this attack as well).

-*According to the first external website that I've linked to at the end of this text, Høegh Giant had originally been scheduled for Convoy SL 110, which left Freetown on May 13-1942, but did not sail.
+*According to this external website, Høegh Giant had been scheduled for Convoy SL 110, which left Freetown on May 13-1942, but she did not sail - as mentioned above, she had not arrived Freetown until May 17.

-Some of the above appears to have been taken from a report which was presented at the maritime hearings in New York on Aug.
-7-1942, signed by Captain Madsen, Ordinary Seamen Bent Eilersen, who had been at the helm when the torpedoes hit, Able Seaman Alf Fjermestad, on lookout duty, and 3rd Mate Erik Mehus on duty on the bridge.
-This report says they had departed Freetown in convoy at 06:00 on May 27, and that the convoy was dispersed at 20:00 on the 28th whereupon Høegh Giant continued as per sailing orders from Navy Control, Freetown.
-The captain states that 15 radio signals in 3 periods had been sent out after the ship had been hit the first time, adding that she received damages between No. 6 and 8 center tanks in that attack, and developed a heavy list.
+Some of the above appears to have been taken from a report presented at the maritime hearings in New York on Aug.
+7-1942, signed by Captain Madsen, Ordinary Seamen Bent Eilersen (who had been at the helm when the torpedoes hit), Able Seaman Alf Fjermestad (on lookout duty), and 3rd Mate Erik Mehus (on duty on the bridge).
+This report says they had departed Freetown in a convoy at 06:00 on May 27, and that the convoy had been dispersed at 20:00 on the 28th, Høegh Giant continuing as per sailing orders from Navy Control, Freetown.
+The captain states that 15 radio signals had been sent out in 3 periods after the ship had been hit the first time, adding that she received damages between No. 6 and 8 center tanks in that attack, developing a heavy list.
 This report also states that the explosion from the 2 torpedoes in the 2nd attack was so powerful that the starboard bridge wing was torn off, and the motor lifeboat was smashed.
 While the U-boat was shelling the ship, the gig was separated from the other 2 boats, and when they were not seen at daylight, the gig set a course for Trinidad.

 "The World's Merchant Fleets 1939", Roger W. Jordan says Høegh Giant was torpedoed and shelled by U-126 on June 3 in position 06 52N 42 43W.
 Torpedoed again the next day, June 4, position 07 32N 44 36W, sunk 07 17N 43 06W, all 39 survived.

-Rohwer has included just one incident, stating she was torpedoed and shelled at 11:24 German time on the 3rd, giving the time 00:05 on the 4th according to allied sources, which gave the position as 06 52N 42 43W.
+J. Rohwer ("Axis Submarine Successes of World War Two") has included just one incident, stating she was torpedoed and shelled at 11:24 German time on the 3rd, giving the time 00:05 on the 4th according to allied sources, which gave the position as 06 52N 42 43W.
 Rohwer gives the U-boat's grid position as EP 6334 which is closer to the position that "Nortraships flåte" gives.

 Charles Hocking simply gives the position "400 miles east of Guiana".